yiyuan-he/xray-release-tests/README.md

 5. **Verify Traces in AWS CloudWatch**

 Go to the CloudWatch section in the AWS Console and verify that the traces are correctly generated.

+Ensure that there are 2 traces that correspond to the /generate-manual-traces and /generate-automatic-traces call.

+* Validate that /generate-automatic-traces has an S3 Subsegment
+* Validate that /generate-manual-traces has three Subsegments named MockOperation1, ProcessMockData, and MockOperation2